imagineeeinc/Amethyst/README.md

 ### Downside to using community version
 - Sometime shutdowns for maintenance, testing and upgrading
 - not always up to date
-- Slower on average (depends on the distance between hot servers and discord servers)
+- Slower on average (depends on the distance between host servers and discord servers)

 It is recommended to deploy your own unless you are not a developer.
 <h2 align="center">Deploying your own instance</h2>